 Instructor Ken McGreevy.
 Ken began shooting as a boy of 10, when he somehow talked his Dad into getting him a Marlin bolt-action .22 and went to the NRA Hunter Safety Class.
 During his college years at Cypress College, he worked as an instructor at the Winchester-Watson Trap and Skeet range in Carson.

-Before retiring after 30 years of service in 2017, he regularly did "Use of Force" training for the Department where he instructed and evaluateed Law Enforcement Officers in the use of Handguns (both revolvers and semi-automatics), shotguns, patrol rifles, and other firearms, as well as the use of Chemical weapons (Pepper spray, mace, tear gas, etc.), Impact weapons (batons, etc.), and Defensive tactics (He holds a Black Belt in Kung Fu).
-He is a Certified Armorer for Glock Pistols and AR-15 rifles, and an Emergency Medical Technician.
+Before retiring after 30 years of service in 2017, he regularly did “Use of Force” training for the Department where he instructed and evaluated Law Enforcement Officers in the use of Handguns (both revolvers and semi-automatics), shotguns, patrol rifles and other firearms, as well as the use of chemical weapons (pepper spray, mace, tear gas, etc.), impact weapons (batons, etc.) and defensive tactics (He holds a black belt in Kung Fu).
+He is a Certified Armorer for Glock Pistols and AR-15 rifles and an Emergency Medical Technician.

 Additionally, Ken taught under contract to the Federal Government’s Homeland Security Department, working with Federal Flight Deck Officers who are Pilots that have been Deputized and armed to defend their aircraft against terrorists.

 Because of Ken’s background, training, and experience, he brings a wealth of knowledge and skills in tactical shooting scenarios that our Students can take advantage of and benefit from.